Malone says Liberty, Vodafone a 'great fit' in Europe -Bloomberg

-A merger with Vodafone Group Plc (VOD.L) would be a "great fit" for Liberty Global Plc (LBTYA.O) in western Europe, Liberty Chairman John Malone said on Tuesday.
+May 19 A merger with Vodafone Group Plc would be a "great fit" for Liberty Global Plc in western Europe, Liberty Chairman John Malone said on Tuesday.

 Citing the benefits of a merger in markets such as Germany, the United Kingdom and the Netherlands, Malone said "enormous shareholder value" could be created if a deal was worked out.